pattonsgirl/Fall2020-CEG2350/Labs/makefiles-lab/README.md

 If you've lost or forgotten your key, you'll need to provision a new stack in AWS Educate and create a new key.
 See [Remaking your AWS Educate environment](../../..) for instructions.

-## Part 1 - Git Fidgetting
-1. Create or sign in to your [github](https://github.com/) account.
-2. Create a new Repository with a name of your choice.
-I recommend `CEG2350`.
-    * Set it to Private (you can change this in the future).
-    * Check the box to Initialize this repository  with a README
-    * Click Create Repository

-3. In your github repository, select Clone or Download (green button).
-It should say "Clone with HTTPS".
-Copy the URL to your clipboard
-4. Go to your AWS Educate environment.
-5. Create a folder called `git` and change into the folder.
-Write the command you used.
-6. Use the `git` command to `clone` your repository.
-Write the command you used.

 ## Part 2 - Simple Makefile
 **Sample Makefiles for Java and C are posted in this repo.
 Click to view**
 1. Copy your `Lab04` folder to `git/CEG2350/Lab05`.
 Write the command(s) you used.